quasarframework/quasar-testing/README.md

 This is the monorepo for integrating the test-runner of your choice into your Quasar-Framework app v1.0 and above.

+> ### WARNING
+>
+> This app extension has been updated to work with changes that will be released with `@quasar/app - 1.0.0-beta.9`.
+If you have not upgraded to at least `1.0.0-beta.9` this app extension will not work.

 ## High level overview

 You can install multiple pre-rigged testing harnesses (test runners) to your existent 1.0+ Quasar application by running a simple command.
 This command will pull and install a node module (with dependencies) into your project's `package.json`, place necessary configuration files as appropriate and if you so choose, it will also add script commands that expose some of the functionality of the respective harness.
 You can add multiple harnesses and even use them for your continuous integration pipelines - as appropriate.